wcasper/math414fall2022/index.md

 **Email:** wcasper@fullerton.edu

-**Course meetings:** Tuesday and Thursday 10:00AM-11:15AM
+**Course meetings:** Monday and Wednesday 4:00PM-5:15PM

 **Office hours:** to be determined and by appointment

-**Zoom number for remote office hours:** <a target="_parent" href="https://fullerton.zoom.us/j/86718734195">86718734195</a>
+**Zoom number for remote office hours:** <a target="_parent" href="https://fullerton.zoom.us/j/9339191166">9339191166</a>

-**Passcode:** 112358

 **Syllabus:** <a target="_parent" href="syllabus.html">Course syllabus (link)</a>

 **First steps**

-Please familiarize yourself with the syllabus and the Canvas site for this course, starting with the <a target="_parent" href="https://csufullerton.instructure.com/courses/3210797/modules">Orientation Module (link)</a>.
-Also, be sure that you have the necessary technological requisites for remote office hours:
+Please familiarize yourself with the syllabus and the Canvas site for this course, starting with the [Orientation Module (link)](https://csufullerton.instructure.com/courses/3344572/modules/8051367).
-* A reliable internet connection
-* Zoom
-* A webcam
-* A microphone

 Please reach out as soon as possible if you have any questions or concerns.